-A full inventory is typically done at the of each accounting period and should be taken after the close of business at last day the accounting period.
-If doing partial or “spot” inventories, it is best to count those inventories weekly, and, like full inventories, after the close of business.
+A full inventory is typically done on the last day of each accounting period and should be taken after the close of business.

 To ensure your inventory matches your sales data it is essential that the dates are set correctly.

 When entering new counts into MarginEdge, you will be prompted to enter a date: The date you enter represents the last day of business that will be included in your inventory.
 Remember: it does not matter what date you enter the data, ALWAYs use the date the inventory was physically counted.